 Explaining these differences is challenging.
-It is possible that these teachers' experiences using only one sensor per class for the first three activities biased their perceptions of the fourth (non-sensor) activity.
+It is possible that Cohort C teachers' experiences using only one sensor per class for the first three activities biased their perceptions of the fourth (non-sensor) activity.
 It is also possible that the teachers differed in their opinions about the value of the activities as early as last year.
-To test the latter proposition, we used last year's data set and divided the experimental teachers into the same two cohorts, A and C. Indeed, we find that they did differ in their perceptions of the value of activities in 2011, as shown in Table 7.
+To test the latter proposition, we used last year's data set and retrospectively divided the experimental teachers into the same two cohorts, A and C. Indeed, data show that they did differ in their perceptions of the value of activities even in 2011, as shown in Table 5.

-SENSOR ACTIVITIES DESCRIBING VELOCITY
+SENSOR ACTIVI TIES DESCRIBING VELOCITY

 Helped students (strongly agree) Use again as is Helped students (strongly agree) Use again as is

 Group A 2011 86% 77% 74% 70%

 Group A 2012 86% 97% 78% 100%

 Group C 2011 60% 64% 64% 52%

 Group C 2012 52% 70% 48% 48%